For many years, Singaporeans were deprived of products offering both safety and reasonable returns.

 How to calculate the return

-The key difference between such investment and a government bond is that bond will pay out the coupon but the endowment’s return is compounding. (click here for basic understanding about bond investment)
+The key difference between such investment and a government bond is that the bond will pay out the coupon but the endowment’s return is compounding. (click here for a basic understanding of bond investment)

 Suppose you buy a $50,000 bond product paying you 1.92% per year. you receive $960 coupon per year and your total return after 5 years are $50,000 + $960 * 5 = $54,800

 But 1.92% compounding return means your total return after 5 years is $50,000 * 101.92%^5, which is $55,000.
 The table below shows the return for different investment amount.

 Another good point about this product is that, unlike other investment instruments, this policy is protected under the Policy Owners Protection Scheme gives you add on protection in the rare event if the insurer fails.

 The tranche has only $15 million and will normally be filled very fast.